Reversed Sicilian: 1.c4 e5 2.Nc3...... Nf6

 History and Notable Players

 It arises from the Reversed Sicilian: 1.c4 e5 2.Nc3.
-Among the most prolific practitioners on the White side are Normunds Miezis (134 games), Wolfgang Uhlmann (120 games), Viktor Korchnoi (73 games).
-On the Black side, notable exponents include Oleg M Romanishin (62 games), Ivan Farago (62 games), Anatoly Karpov (53 games).
+Among the most prolific White practitioners are Normunds Miezis (134 games), Wolfgang Uhlmann (120 games), Viktor Korchnoi (73 games).
+Black-side regulars include Oleg M Romanishin (62 games), Ivan Farago (62 games), Anatoly Karpov (53 games).

 Main Lines and Variations